Juris-M/legal-resource-registry/README.md

 ## Source files and tools

 Identifiers and abbreviations are closely related.
 Both are defined in individual country-specific source files held in the [Legal Resource Registry](https://github.com/Juris-M/legal-resource-registry) (LRR), along with software tools used to deploy identifiers and abbreviations into the Jurism client.
-The LRR content is not shipped with the processor: it must be installed separately to manipulate the Jurism identifier system.
+The LRR content is not shipped with the Jurism desktop client: it must be installed separately to manipulate Jurism’s identifier system.

 To set up for editing the Jurism identifiers, you will need a [GitHub account](https://github.com/), and both [`git`](https://git-scm.com/) and [`nodejs`](https://nodejs.org/en/) must be installed on your local system.
 With those tools in place, let’s get started …